 Full moon Party (Koh Phangan, Thailand)–

 The full moon party in Thailand is a popular event for the backpacking crowd.
 In fact the Full Moon Party started with 20-30 backpackers back in the 80’s.
 Now around 30,000 people gather each full moon in Koh Phangan to listen to live music, party, and jump fire skipping ropes.
 (Yeah you read that right) This is one of the top adventures most travelers have on their backpacking bucket list, and I am right there with them.
-I do need to learn how to skip rope first.
+I do need to learn how to skip rope before I head to Southeast Asia.

 Machu Picchu (Peru)